 Camille Rose Natural Algae Deep Conditioner

 In need of a deep treatment?
-This homemade product is mixed with vitamin B, and algae.
-The vitamin B is meant to improve hair growth.
-Your hair should be thicker, stronger and overall healthier after consistently using this product.
+This homemade product is mixed with vitamin B and algae.
+Vitamin B is meant to improve hair growth.
+Your hair should be thicker, stronger, and overall healthier after consistently using this product.
 It also moisturizes, and softness the hair.
 It gives you everything you need and more while making you look fabulous.

 ORS Curls Unleashed Shea Butter and Honey Curl Defining Creme

 Got some shrinkage to fight?
 This amazing conditioner helps add shine to the hair.
 It also defines kinks and coils to create an amazing look.
 The best part?
 You get to avoid the annoyance of shrinkage.

 This oil contains monounsaturated fatty acids and vitamin E, which both help promote hair growth and length retention, decrease breakage, and strengthen the hair.
 Coconut oil consists of certain properties that inhibit the penetration of water from the surrounding air and environment.
 This helps prevent the swelling of the strands since they can absorb too much water.
 It also aids in keeping moisture sealed into your hair by creating a barrier.
 If you have high porosity hair, you may find this property highly beneficial.

 Coconut oil is great as a pre-poo or mixed with your favorite conditioner because it naturally helps dismantle the tangles of your hair.
 You can apply it to add shine, combat frizz, and as a part of the sealing stage of the LOC method.

 2. Castor Oil (Jamaican Black)